adityabudgie/UART-Transmitter-Receiver/README.md

 A basic UART transmitter and receiver written in Verilog HDL.
 The project demonstrates asynchronous serial communication using baud-rate timing, finite state machines, parallel-to-serial conversion in the transmitter, and serial-to-parallel conversion in the receiver.

-The design is intentionally small and interview-friendly.
-It implements the core UART ideas without adding a FIFO, parity generator, flow control, or a complex oversampling circuit.

 ## Default UART format